ufwtwynam/terminal_cheatsheet/src/main/java/org/example/terminal_cheatsheet.md

 `git clone repository/url/here` allows others to get a copy, do not clone a repository inside another one

 `git pull origin main` download changes from others if they upload to the repository

+# .gitignore
+specifies intentionally untracked files to be ignored